The Basic architecture

 Two different scalability problems

-To solve the scalability problem, Xaya developers had to distinguish between two different versions of the problem.
+To solve the scalability problem, Xaya developers had to distinguish between two different issues.

-The first version occurs if there are too many games being processed on one network.
-For example, let’s say that there are only 10 players in each game, but there are 1 million games on the platform.
+The first problem occurs if there are too many games being processed on one network.
+For example, let’s say that there are 100 games running on the platform.

 The following two sections will describe the team’s solution to each of these two scalability problems.